Follow these 6 simple steps to map a face, to record face samples and to sync all data in a fully georeferenced format with the cloud account.

 Digitise the face outline, add a scale bar and measure the orientation of the face using the iPad's built in magnetic compass.
 Then tap on a known point on the face such as the drive direction laser point and enter the distance to the drive direction laser station.
 Finally, choose a laser station from the reference point list.
 Done.

 Rock Mapper is now able to register and store any mapped data in 3D space, even face samples.

 Draw lithological contacts, structures and points of interest (POIs) directly onto the face photograph using user-defined annotation layers.
 3D coordinates for all manually drawn lines & points are automatically computed based on the entered reference information (scale bar, orientation, distance to reference point & reference point coordinates).

 Everything you draw in Rock Mapper by hand will be stored in a digital file format and send to your computer via the cloud.

-Assign different lithologies to the face and record channel samples and point samples by simply drawing onto the face photograph.
+Assign different sampling domains to the face and record channel samples and point samples by simply drawing onto the face photograph.

-Lithology values for each sample are automatically inherited from the map and sample length as well as 3D sample coordinates are computed based on the georeferenced face photograph.
+Domain values are automatically inherited for each sample and sample length as well as 3D sample coordinates are computed based on the georeferenced face photograph.
 Channel samples can be drawn in any orientation, not just horizontally.
 Rock Mapper is smart and can compute azimuth and plunge values for these linear samples.

 3D registered face photographs, mapping data, sampling data & auto-generated PDF reports are all sent to your computer via the Rock Mapper Cloud (licence needed), all by a simple push of the Sync button in the app.
 The data is then ready to use for 3D modelling (e.g., in Leapfrog Geo) or for planning and grade control purposes.
 No post-processing or file conversion needed because all data is provided in standard file formats